-International Relief Teams works to alleviate the suffering caused by poverty and disaster -- from the forgotten corners of the world to right here at home.
+International Relief Teams alleviates the suffering caused by poverty and

 We believe in: